-If you have a serious cut or wound, including punctures, bites, burns, or scrapes, it is recommended that you see your health care provider immediately for treatment.
+If you have a serious cut or wound, including punctures, bites, burns, or scrapes, please see your health care provider immediately for treatment.
 This is especially important if the wound is dirty.

 What are the benefits of the tetanus vaccine?

-Vaccination is the best way to protect against tetanus, a serious and sometimes fatal disease.
+Vaccination is the best way to protect against tetanus, a serious disease that sometimes causes death.
 Tetanus is different from other vaccine-preventable diseases because it does not spread from person to person.
 Any person not vaccinated against tetanus is at risk.